 Fortunately, as in most things, technology has your back.
-Whether it’s making sure your children are safe when out with friends or using your devices to making sure they get their chores done, there’s a plethora of apps out there designed to make your life easier.
+Whether it’s making sure your children are safe when out with friends or using your devices to making sure they get their chores done, there are a plethora of apps out there designed to make your life easier.

 Here are just a few and all are available on iOS and Android…